Council–manager government

-The council–manager government is a form of local government used for municipalities, counties, or other equivalent regions.
-It is one of the two most common forms of local government in the United States along with the mayor–council government form, and is common in Ireland.
-The council–manager form is also used in New Zealand for regional councils, and in Canada and many other countries for city and county councils.
+The council–manager government is a form of local government commonly used for municipalities and counties in the United States and Ireland, in New Zealand regional councils, and in Canadian municipalities.
+In the council-manager government, an elected city council hires a manager to serve as chief executive; this manager can be replaced by a simple majority at any time.

 Overview

-The city manager–council form is much like a publicly traded corporation.
+The council-manager system is similar to the typical governance of a publicly traded corporation.
 Under the form, an elected governing body, usually called a city council, board of aldermen, or similar title, is responsible for legislative functions such as establishing policy, passing local ordinances, voting appropriations, and developing an overall vision, similar to a corporate board of directors.
-The council appoints a city manager to oversee the administrative operations, implement its policies, and advise it.
+The city council is accountable to the citizens of the community they represent, who play a similar role to that of shareholders in a corporation.
+The council or commission appoints a city manager to oversee the administrative operations, implement its policies, and advise it.
 The manager position is similar to that of a corporate chief executive officer appointed by a board of directors.
-The position of "mayor" present in this type of legislative body is a largely ceremonial title, and may be selected by the council from among its members or elected as an at-large council member with no executive functions, similar to a non-executive chairman in a corporation.
+The position of "mayor" present in this type of legislative body is a largely ceremonial title, and may be selected by the council from among its members or elected as an at-large council member with no executive functions, similar to a non-executive chairperson in a corporation.

 The International City/County Management Association (ICMA), a professional organization for city managers, has listed at least three defining characteristics that distinguish a true council–manager government: